Thi-Ponce/Recipes-rails-app/README.md

 To run the project,

-- Navigate to the root directory of the project `cd blog-app`
+- Navigate to the root directory of the project `cd recipes-rails-app`
 - run `rails s`

 ## Authors: